-- Economic damages, such as costs of medical treatment and lost wages if you cannot work because of your injuries;
+- Economic damages, such as costs of medical treatment and lost wages if you cannot work because of your injuries

 - Punitive damages, that are only available in certain, very egregious cases.
 The intent of this type of damages is to punish the property owner for willful, wanton, malice, or otherwise offensive conduct, which is why they are synonymous with “vindictive” damages.
 Punitive damages also serve as an incentive to other owners and occupiers, so they do not engage in the same level of misconduct.
-Special types of proof and court procedures are involved with punitive damages.
+Special types of proof and court procedures are involved with punitive damages

 Should I Talk to an Insurance Company Representative?

-Because property owners tend to carry insurance for the premises, the actual party that you would file a claim with is the insurance company.
+Because property owners tend to carry insurance for the premises, the party you would file a claim with is the insurance company.
 Outside of notifying an agent that you have a claim, you should not engage in further conversation.
 Insurance companies are reluctant to pay out claims to injured victims because these amounts hurt their profits.
 Therefore, representatives will try to find reasons to offer you a low settlement amount, or may even deny your claim entirely.

 Insurers use a number of justifications to refuse to pay, such as contesting the nature or severity of your slip and fall injuries.
-The agents may also dispute fault on behalf of the property owner or occupier, saying that there was no negligent conduct or that you are to blame for the accident that caused your injuries.
+The agents may also dispute fault on behalf of the property owner or occupier, saying there was no negligent conduct or that you are to blame for the accident that caused your injuries.

-How do Premises Liability Cases Occur?
+How do Slip and Fall Cases Occur?

 Every slip and fall case is different, but there are some common scenarios on how premises-based accidents happen:

-- Uneven, or cracked surfaces, sidewalks, or driveways;
+- Uneven, or cracked surfaces, sidewalks, or driveways

-- Unsteady railings on stairways;
+- Unsteady railings on stairways

-- Inadequate lighting or failure to provide lighting in dark spaces;
+- Inadequate lighting or failure to provide lighting in dark spaces

-- Wet or slippery surfaces, due to spills or dripping;
+- Wet or slippery surfaces, due to spills or dripping

-- Trip hazards caused by unsecured flooring, mats, or rugs;
+- Trip hazards caused by unsecured flooring, mats, or rugs

-- Debris, inventory, or equipment blocking aisles or exits;
+- Debris, inventory, or equipment blocking aisles or exits

-- Stray wiring around computer equipment and electrical outlets;
+- Stray wiring around computer equipment and electrical outlets

-- Failure to comply with obligations regarding ice removal;
+- Failure to comply with obligations regarding ice removal

-- Building code violations; and,
+- Building code violations

-- Many other unsafe conditions.
+- Many other unsafe conditions

 Are There Any Other Limitations on a Slip and Fall Case?

 Georgia has enacted a statute regarding comparative fault, which could impact your compensation in a premises liability case.
 If your own actions contributed to the accident, your compensation will be reduced by the percentage of fault linked to your conduct.
-The statute establishes a modified version of comparative fault, which means that, if you are 50 percent or more blameworthy, you cannot recover any damages for your injuries.
+The statute establishes a modified version of comparative fault, which means if you are 50 percent or more blameworthy, you cannot recover any damages for your injuries.

-- Investigating, collecting evidence, and preparing a strategy to pursue your claim;
+- Investigating, collecting evidence, and preparing a strategy to pursue your claim

-- Negotiating a settlement with insurance agents, who will try to fight your claim and infringe upon your right to compensation;
+- Negotiating a settlement with insurance agents, who will try to fight your claim and infringe upon your right to compensation

-- Other areas of legal support you may need under the circumstances.
+- Other areas of legal support you may need under the circumstances